iustinaabc/ASR-mp3-compression-AAEs/README.md

 # MP3 Compression as a Means to Improve Robustness against Adversarial Noise Targeting Attention-based End-to-End Speech Recognition

+This work was performed as a Master's Thesis, which represents the last milestone for completing the Master’s Degree in Neuroengineering at the Technical University of Munich (TUM).
+It was conducted within the Department of Electrical and Computer Engineering, under the supervision of Univ.-Prof. Dr.-Ing.
+Bernhard U. Seeber (Chair of Audio Information Processing) and Dipl.-Ing.(Univ.)
+Ludwig K¨urzinger (Chair of Human-Machine Communication).

 **Motivation & goal**

 Adversarial Examples represent an imminent security threat to any Machine Learning system.
 In particular, Automatic Speech